 We got excited, and moments later our hopes were crushed: the vet called us into a little room near the surgery.
 He said, “I’m sorry, but her bladder is completely dead.
 The mass was actually urine that had collected for several weeks and been unable to get out through the dead tissue.
 I believe it’s because of a bladder cancer, but I’ll have to run the tissue under a microscope to know for sure.”

 I knew, then, that Bella was dying.
-“We could put a catheter in to act as a bladder,” the vet said, “but that would only prolong her life for maybe a month, and it would be a month of suffering.”
+“We could put a urinary catheter in to act as a bladder,” the vet said, “but the urinary catheter would only prolong her life for maybe a month, and it would be a month of suffering.”

 “I don’t want her to suffer,” I said.
 “Can I see her?”

 I kept remembering the promise I’d made to Bella: that because I’d been there at her birth, I would be with her at her death.